jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 .. meta::
   :description: Struggling with Python's ModuleNotFoundError?
-Learn to fix import errors from other folders & get your code running.
+Learn to fix import errors from other `folders/directories`_& get your code running.
 Watch the full tutorial to solve it now!
   :keywords: Jacob Itegboje, python ModuleNotFoundError no module named, how to fix ModuleNotFoundError in vscode, python import error from another folder, python relative import not working, ModuleNotFoundError: No module named 'src', python can't find module in same directory, pythonpath vscode setup, fix python import errors

 .. include:: ../links.rst